Our JEDI Statement, Actions and Goals

-- Classroom guidelines which center the inclusion of all voices in a respectful way, and encouragement to be mindful of intent and impact.
+- Classroom guidelines that center the inclusion of all voices in a respectful way and encourage being mindful of intent and impact.

 - Ongoing professional DEI consultation for teachers and staff.

-- Decolonizing our organization by the above actions as well as having transparency of finances, and discussion of policy and curriculum from all teachers.
+- Decolonizing our organization through the above actions plus transparency of finances and discussion of policies and curriculum among all teachers.